Used with our RF300-series radios, the RF95A provides an RF communication interface between the data logger and an RF300-series radio.Read More

 Expand AllCollapse All

 Usually, yes.
-Contact Campbell Scientific for a returned material authorization number (RMA) and instructions for returning the unit for repair.
+Contact Campbell Scientific for a return material authorization number (RMA) and instructions for returning the unit for repair.
 Additional information is available on the Repair and Calibration page.

 No. The CR1000KD is designed specifically for use on the CS I/O port of the CR800, CR1000, and CR6 dataloggers.